 Since hyaluronic acid occurs naturally in your body, there’s little chance of a negative reaction.
 Dermal fillers are absorbable, meaning that they are metabolized over time (broken down), but your treatment should last up to 9 months.

-Botox is another popular treatment for dynamic wrinkles, as it immobilises the muscles that cause the skin creases.
-Botox interrupts the communication between your nerves and the muscles, so your forehead remains smooth, even if you lift your brows.
+Anti Wrinkle Injections are another popular treatment for dynamic wrinkles, as it immobilises the muscles that cause the skin creases.
+The toxin interrupts the communication between your nerves and the muscles, so your forehead remains smooth, even if you lift your brows.

 Chemical peels come in three strengths, with the strongest peel able to treat deep forehead wrinkles, acne scarring and uneven skin tone.